vlad-uve/Fire-Risk-Prediction-in-Montreal/README.md

 # Prediction of High Fire Risk Areas in Montréal

-This repository contains the work for the **YCBS 299 - Data Science Capstone Project** course at McGill University conducted in 2024 by Team #6: Felix MARTINEZ MEJIAS, Sienko IKHABI, Vladislav YUSHKEVICH, Vadim STRELNIKOV. ~~The project focuses on using machine learning to predict high fire-risk areas in Montréal, enabling the fire department to optimize resource allocation, enhance response precision, and improve cost efficiency.~~
+This repository contains the work for the **YCBS 299 - Data Science Capstone Project** course at McGill University conducted in 2024 by Team #6: Felix MARTINEZ MEJIAS, Sienko IKHABI, Vladislav YUSHKEVICH, Vadim STRELNIKOV.

 ## Project Overview
 The Montreal Fire Department faces rising fire incidents despite limited staffing and resources.
 This project aims to **predict monthly high fire-risk areas** using advanced analytics and machine learning, enabling improved resource allocation and preemptive strategies that enhance public safety and reduce operational costs.

 Key objectives: